bennethade/Wallet-System/README.md

     - Headers:
         - Content-Type: application/json
         - (Click on the 'Headers' tab under the url, then add 'Content-Type' for key, and 'application/json' for value)
-        - (Then click on the 'body' tab next to Headers, choose raw from the sub-tab and past the code below in the space provided.
-Make sure that JSON is selected from the drop down at the righ hand side)
+        - (Then click on the 'body' tab next to Headers, choose raw from the sub-tab and paste the code given below in the space provided.
+Make sure that JSON is selected from the drop down list at the righ hand side of the 'body' you clicked)
     - Body:
-        ``sh
+        ```sh
         {
             "sender_wallet_id": 2,
             "receiver_wallet_id": 4,
             "amount": 300
         }

-        Click on the 'send' button at the top right.
+        Click on the "send" button at the top right.

 ## Contributing